Leziga-Bakor/Merge-PDF-Files/README.md

 # Merge-PDF-Files
-A script to merge PDF's using dialog boxes to select file and location to save the merged files.
+A Python 3 script to merge PDF's using dialog boxes to select file and location to save the merged files.

 When the script is run, it pops out dialog box for you to choose the files you wish to merge.
 You can choose multiple files and you can choose files from different locations by answering the question to choose another file by typing "y".